Your First Visit & FAQ in Etobicoke

 Mouthguards are used to protect teeth during sports that could potentially cause a mouth or tooth injury.
 They cover the upper teeth and are designed to prevent fractures and injury.

-We recommend custom-made mouthguards, as they help ensure your child’s mouthguard fits properly for maximum protection.
+We recommend custom-made mouthguards, as they help make sure your child’s mouthguard fits properly for maximum protection.
 Mouthguards may, at times, need to be replaced.
 We will advise you when it appears that your child’s mouthguard is no longer effective and needs replacing.

-We offer numerous types of sedation, such as nitrous oxide (laughing gas), oral conscious sedation, in-office general anaesthesia and outpatient hospital general anaesthesia.
-We will have a lengthy and thorough conversation about all of the sedation options available, and you, the parent, will decide what is best for your child.
+We offer numerous types of sedation, such as nitrous oxide (laughing gas), oral conscious sedation, in-office general anaesthesia, and outpatient hospital general anaesthesia.
+We will have a lengthy and thorough conversation about all of the sedation options available, and you, the parent, will decide what is right for your child.

 If you see holes in your child’s teeth, white or dark spots on the surface of their teeth, or your child complains of pain while chewing or tooth sensitivity when eating cold or sweet foods, they may have a cavity.